onassar/PHP-JSON-Validation/README.md

 This *optional* attribute/property, if included, ought to contain a boolean value, which intrinsically infers the rule&#039;s importance.

-Blocking rules are meant to act as a kill-switch.
+Blocking rules are meant to act as a catch-all.
 By default, `SchemaValidator` instances will evaluate all rules that have been defined.
 However if a `blocking` property is defined for a rule, and that rule fails, all further validation will end.

+If a failing rule has a parent rule, and that parent has the `blocking` attribute set to `true`, the validation process will *also* end.

-Validating a user&#039;s authorization for an application, or whether a request came in from a proper source, are good real-world examples of the `blocking` attribute&#039;s usage.
+For example, validating a user&#039;s authorization for an application, or whether a request came in from a proper source, are good real-world cases of the `blocking` attribute&#039;s usage.

 ### rules (optional)
 This *optional* attribute/property, if included, ought to be an array whose